AgentArch: A Comprehensive Benchmark to Evaluate Agent Architectures in Enterprise: Methodology

 \textbf{Customer Request Routing (CR)} represents a complex workflow that mimics intelligent customer service systems, handling simple requests automatically while escalating complex issues to human agents.
 This tests nuanced classification, context understanding, and appropriate escalation decisions with 31 custom tools and 9 agents.
 Each use case includes 60 user utterances designed to cover the full spectrum of real-world requests, including successful scenarios, edge cases, and failure conditions that would occur in actual enterprise deployments.
 Implementation details are provided in Appendix~\ref{sec:usecases}.

 \textbf{Orchestration Strategies}.
-We evaluate four orchestration strategies to examine single-agent versus multi-agent performance across key dimensions: decision-making with varying option sets, collaboration costs and benefits, and specialist versus generalist agent effectiveness. \textbf{1) Orchestrator-led, Isolated Agent.} An orchestrator assigns tasks to specialist agents and controls all inter-agent communication.
+We evaluate three orchestration strategies to examine single agent versus multi-agent performance across key dimensions: decision-making with varying option sets, collaboration costs and benefits, and specialist versus generalist agent effectiveness. \textbf{1) Orchestrator-led, Isolated Agent.} An orchestrator assigns tasks to specialist agents and controls all inter-agent communication.
 When agents need additional information, they request help through the orchestrator, who selects an appropriate agent to respond.
 This tests whether centralized planning and controlled information flow improve outcomes. \textbf{2) Orchestrator-led, Open Agent Network.} The orchestrator assigns initial tasks, but agents communicate directly with each other when additional information is needed.
 Agents select collaborators independently using agent descriptions.
 This examines whether direct agent-to-agent communication is more efficient than orchestrator-mediated interaction. \textbf{3) Single Agent.} A single agent receives the user request and has access to all available tools, with no collaboration mechanisms.
-This tests agent performance in large, unfiltered option spaces.
+This tests agent performance in larger, unfiltered option spaces.

 \textbf{Agents}.
 We evaluate two prevalent agent styles to examine how different prompting paradigms influence model performance.
 With \textbf{function calling}, the model directly selects tools from the available toolkit, leveraging inherent function calling capabilities without explicit intermediate reasoning.
-Using \textbf{ReAct}, The model is instructed to output its thoughts before selecting actions thus using a structured reasoning-action framework \cite{react:23}.
+Using \textbf{ReAct}, the model outputs its reasoning before selecting actions, following a structured reasoning-action framework \cite{react:23}.
 We investigate whether the explicit reasoning in ReAct prompting yields substantially different outcomes compared to direct function calling.
 Implementation details and prompts are provided in the appendix.